Radiofrequency Neuroablation or Rhizotomy

 The remainder of this article will focus on facet joint radiofrequency ablation.
 Please also consider exploring our website to learn more about facet arthropathy (facet syndrome) and medial branch block (an interventional technique to diagnose pain related to facet joint arthritis).

-Radiofrequency rhizotomy, also known as neurotomy, is a minimally-invasive procedure for treating nerve pain in the spine.
-The procedure works by sending pulses of heat energy generated by radio waves to the affected nerves.
+Radiofrequency rhizotomy, also known as neurotomy, is a minimally invasive procedure for treating nerve pain in the spine.
+The procedure works by sending pulses of heat energy generated by radio-waves to the affected nerves.
 The goal is to stop these nerves from processing pain signals from injured facet joints, the small joints located between the vertebrae.

-Normally this method of pain management is not used unless the patient’s nerve pain has not responded to other more conservative treatments, such as anti-inflammatory medication or physical therapy.
+Normally this method of pain management is not used unless the patient’s pain has not responded to other more conservative treatments, such as anti-inflammatory medication or physical therapy.
 The goal of a radiofrequency rhizotomy is to reduce back pain without reducing nerve function.
 Diagnostic testing is usually performed before the procedure to make sure precisely which nerves are causing the problem.

-Fluoroscopy, an imaging technique, is used during the process to ensure that the small needle is inserted accurately into the appropriate facet.
+Fluoroscopy, an imaging technique, is used during the process to ensure that the small needle is inserted accurately over the appropriate facet.
 Depending on the patient’s condition, the needle may be inserted into more than one place on the spine.